vidnyte/catinder/README.md

 ## Easter Egg!

-- Clicking the Catinder logo TWO times to change the language!
+- Try clicking the Catinder logo to change the language!
 Meow!

 ## Thanks to and developed with the help of the following libraries and APIs: